gihan72/Evalute_articls-nlp/README.md

 # Evaluate A News Article with Natural Language Processing

-#The goal
-of this project is to give you practice with:
+# The goal of this project :-

 * Setting up Webpack
 * Sass styles